EPA Announces $50 Million to Fund Environmental Justice Initiatives Under the American Rescue Plan

 •$5,000,000 will help communities tackle the challenge of assessing, cleaning up and preparing brownfield sites for redevelopment.

-•$4,850,000 will go to children’s health issues and will fund the Children's Healthy Learning Environments Grant and Pediatric Environmental Health Specialty Units (PEHSUs).
-PEHSUs build capacity in vulnerable communities to reduce children's environmental exposures in child-occupied settings and address children’s COVID-19 environmental health risks.
+•$4,850,000 will go to children’s health issues, which include funding for the Children's Healthy Learning Environments Grant and Pediatric Environmental Health Specialty Units (PEHSUs).
+These projects will build capacity in vulnerable communities to reduce children's environmental exposures in child-occupied settings and address children’s environmental health risks.

 •$4,700,000 will be used for drinking water and compliance monitoring in rural and tribal areas.
 This supports small and underserved public water systems and wastewater treatment facilities through in-person technical assistance, including a circuit rider program, and supports integrating EJ into EPA permit-writing.